2022–23 Liga Iberdrola de Rugby

-The 2022–23 Liga Iberdrola de Rugby is the 13th season of the Liga Iberdrola de Rugby, the top flight of Spanish domestic women's rugby union competition and the 7th to be sponsored by Iberdrola.
-The reigning champions entering the season are Corteva Cocos who claimed their 2nd league title after winning the 2021 final against Majadahonda.
+The 2022–23 Liga Iberdrola de Rugby was the 13th season of the Liga Iberdrola de Rugby, the top flight of Spanish domestic women's rugby union competition and the 7th to be sponsored by Iberdrola.
+The reigning champions entering the season are Corteva Cocos who claimed their 2nd league title after winning the 2021-22 final against Majadahonda.

 Teams

 Eight teams compete in the league – the top seven teams from the previous season and Crealia El Salvador who were promoted as champions of the 2021–22 Honor Division B. They replaced Sanse Scrum who were relegated after nine years in the top flight.